suguk1052/UGATIT-pytorch/README.md

 are left uncropped.

-In all modes the canvas experiences random translations up to ±10 pixels and random rotations up to ±10°, with exposed regions filled in gray.
-After the translation step, a gray margin equal to 15 % of the original width or height is appended to the side opposite the shift along each axis.
+In all modes the canvas experiences random translations up to ±10 pixels and random rotations up to ±10°, with exposed regions filled in gray (RGB 128).
+After the translation step, a gray (128,128,128) margin equal to 15 % of the original width or height is appended to the side opposite the shift along each axis.
 When `--top` or `--bottom` is supplied, the resulting image is further scaled to cover a 512×512 frame and cropped so a reference band (20 % from the top when using